“I believe in GMP because mathematics can embolden a spirit of curiosity in all of us that is worthy of a global celebration.”

 Hong Kong, China

-“I support GMP in promoting math interests by organising the Julia Robinson Math Festival in Hong Kong in April 2017 and sharing math fun through games.”
+“I support GMP in promoting mathematics interests through the Julia Robinson Math Festival in Hong Kong and sharing math fun and joy through mathematical games.”

 “I believe in everyone’s [mathematical] curiosity and potential.
 The GMP is an exciting opportunity to think-puzzle-ponder globally and act locally!”